OliveiraDS-hub/ChimeraTE/README.md

    --gene                  GTF/GFF with genes coordinates

+   --strand                Select "rf-stranded" if your reads are reverse->forward; or "fr-stranded" if they are forward->reverse

-   --project               project name (it's the name of the directory that will be created inside projects/ -spaces are not allowed-)
+   --project               project name -spaces are not allowed- (it's the name of the directory that will be created inside projects/)

 #Optional arguments: